Metal Search

 Note: Allow the weld to cool completely before post-weld cleaning.
 Post-weld cleaning is necessary to remove any oxides or slag that may have formed on the weld bead.

-The MIG Welding Components
+The Metal Inert Gas (MIG) Welding Components

 MIG welding involves several critical components that work in unison to create solid and precise welds: